SLO CO Listers

 Total Birds: 260 NIB

 Comments: Is there a more stunningly beautiful place in S California than the north coast of the County or the remote eastern plains?
 I think not and the reason I don't have a larger SLO list is the long drive from my home in Arcadia.
 During a calm, chilly dusk in March 1964 I was birding with my mentor Dave DeSante at a remote ranch in the Carizzo Plains when we found an adult California Condor sitting on a stump.
-It struggled to take flight in an attempt to get away but without the thermals it must have for flight it became exhausted and eventually give up.
+It struggled to take flight in an attempt to get away but without the thermals it must have for flight it became exhausted and eventually gave up.
 Seeming to trust that we meant it no harm it sat calmly on the ground as we approached.
 I had the best looks I knew I would ever have at such a magnificent creature.
 That experience, among many in those formative days, began my intense love of birds that continues to this day.
 I count Reddish Egret, Little Curlew, Arctic Warbler and Painted Redstart among the best birds I have seen in SLO but none of those tops my experience with the Condor all those years ago.

 Editor's note: Mike died doing what he loved best, birding.
 I keep his name here in memoriam.